 The new change management practice is likely to take fewer resources than are currently engaged, as well as less time.
 What evolves is likely to be a Lean process with as much automation, and as least human intervention, as practical.

 Start with the 7Rs (or 8Rs) of change management, the bare basics, as an MVS (minimum viable service).
 Begin with a simple change management process, and work with your customers (the change makers) to enhance the process for them.
 Have Showcases where you listen to their suggestions, and apply these enhancements in frequent, small releases to the process.
 Work with them to determine which suggestions will be released in which Sprint delivery.

 In IT terms, these change-makers can be application developers, infrastructure managers, operations, networks, security, business, even customers of the business services.
 The change management process grows and matures in line with their needs.
 Remember the purpose of ITIL was to align IT services with business needs.
 Think to align the change management service with the needs of the users (service developers).

 This will avoid the trap of a bureaucratic practice that does not deliver on value.

-Please lookout for the second article in this three-part series on ITSM.tools.
+Please look out for the second article in this three-part change management series on ITSM.tools.
 In it, I’ll be covering some of the guiding principles I mentioned above in more detail.
 In the meantime, please express your opinions or ask any questions in the comments section below.